IzanNR/PostKuy/README.md

 ## Website

 Visit PostKuy! at [http://postkuy.kesug.com/](http://postkuy.kesug.com/)
-(Note: The website may not always be active.)
+(Note: The website may not be active in the future.)